UNGlobalPulse/UNGP-settlement-modelling/docs/source/intro.rst

    might be changes to allow for more fine-grained control over the model.
 This includes a overview of the :ref:`model setup <model-setup>` and a dive into the way the :ref:`disease characteristics
    <disease-characteristics>` are handled.
+3. Finally, we have some examples on changing or running particular parts of the code such as changing the disease from COVID-19 to :ref:`another airborne disease <new-airborne-disease>`.

 Details of the use of this package are presened in our `paper
 <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009360>`_